Skip to content

 How to define Segments?

-• You can use ‘OR’ to define a filter involving multiple columns
+• Use ‘OR’ to define a filter involving multiple columns

 An example segment declaration to create a group of commonly used state filters: